 Owensboro KY and Madisonville Social Security Lawyers — No Recovery, No Fee

 With offices in Owensboro and Madisonville, Rhoads & Rhoads law office represents Social Security applicants throughout Western Kentucky.
-We offer free initial consultations, and all cases are taken on a contingency fee basis, which mean there is no payment required up front.
+We offer free initial consultations, and all cases are taken on a contingency fee basis, which means there is no payment required upfront.
 We get paid only if we win or settle your case, so there is NO RISK involved.

 Call us at 888-709-9329 or contact us by e-mail to schedule an appointment with one of our Madisonville or Owensboro personal injury attorneys.